An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Introduction

 Having dimension one and genus one, \emph{elliptic curves} are amongst the simplest varieties with respect to these geometric notions, and their set of points can be endowed with the structure of an abelian group.
 When the base field is the rationals $ \mathbb{Q} $, a common definition uses the \emph{short Weierstrass model}, given by the equation $ y^2 = x^3 + ax + b $ for some fixed $ a, b \in \mathbb{Q} $, and its group law can be defined explicitly by quotients of polynomial functions.

 Elliptic curves are blessed with an extremely rich theory, spanning the fields of algebraic geometry, complex analysis, number theory, representation theory, dynamical systems, and even information security.
 The \emph{Birch and Swinnerton-Dyer conjecture} \cite{bsd} in number theory, one of the seven \emph{Millennium Prize Problems}, is an equality between an analytic quantity of an elliptic curve over $ \mathbb{Q} $ and an algebraic quantity defined in terms of its group structure.
 Their close relation with modular forms is precisely the content of the \emph{Taniyama--Shimura conjecture} proven by Andrew Wiles \cite{wiles}, which implies \emph{Fermat's last theorem} and laid the foundations of the \emph{Langlands programme}, a web of influential conjectures linking number theory and geometry described to be ``kind of a grand unified theory of mathematics'' \cite{langlands}.

-Outside of mathematics, elliptic curves over finite fields see applications in computational mathematics, such as primality proving \cite{atkin} and integer factorisation \cite{lenstra}, as well as in public key cryptography.
-For instance, the intractability of the discrete logarithm problem for a finite cyclic group underpins the \emph{Diffie--Hellman protocol} that allows secure exchange of a shared key through a public channel, and replacing this group with the group of points on an elliptic curve allows for significantly smaller key sizes. \cite{ecdh}
+Outside of mathematics, elliptic curves over finite fields see applications in primality proving \cite{atkin} and integer factorisation \cite{lenstra}, as well as in public key cryptography \cite{ecdh}.